The US-China trade war that began in early 2018 has shown no signs of coming to end.

 - Electronic and mobile phone manufacturers: Most of USA’s electronics manufacturing and assembly takes place in China, and with the hike in tariff, these companies are looking to relocate their manufacturing needs and India springs up as a conducive option in such cases.

-The Indian trade ministry needs to take quick steps if it wishes to beat Vietnam to the prize and emerge as the winner from the on-going trade war.
+The Indian trade ministry needs to take quick steps if it wishes to beat Vietnam to the prize and emerge as the winner from the on-going US-China trade war.

 Such humongous immigration of funds and resources could potentially add another 1-2% to the country’s already growing GDP base and cement its status as the fastest growing economy for the next 10 years.